Information about the BSDB

 - chair@bsdb.org

-- interest: inflammation in tissue repair and cancer, using Drosophila, zebrafish and mouse
+- interests: inflammation in tissue repair and cancer, using Drosophila, zebrafish and mouse

 - Secretary – Tristan Rodriguez (London; 2015-26; officer since 2021) –